Trout Recipe – Almond Trout with an Orange, Honey and Ginger Sauce – A Lake Ellesmere Tributary After Dark

 Through working late I had to rely on Neil Bond for that early morning drive down to the Rangi just as the sun was rising, with the hope of catching an early salmon.
 As luck would have it, Neil landed a very silver salmon of 25lb on his third cast.

-With all the salmon rivers dirty, due to the north-west winds, I decided to look elsewhere to fish.
+With all the salmon rivers dirty, due to the northwest winds, I decided to look elsewhere to fish.
 My mind was made up for me when Graham Isles rang after arriving home from Australia for a short holiday.
-He asked if I was keen for a trout fish.
+He asked if I was keen on a trout fish.
 I was, as I had promised Shaun and Andrew, the chefs at the Ferrymead Tavern (sadly destroyed in the 2011 and 2012 Christchurch earthquakes), a trout for their barbie.
-I picked Graham up and headed south towards one of our favourite rivers, thinking to myself that it would be a nice change fishing in the coolness of the night to bashing the surf in the heat of the mid-morning sun.
+I picked Graham up and headed south towards one of our favourite rivers, thinking to myself that it would be a nice change from fishing in the coolness of the night to bashing the surf in the heat of the mid-morning sun.
+See also Night Fishing with Lures – Hart’s Creek, L2, Halswell and Selwyn Rivers.

 There was just enough light left as we threaded the fly line through the guides and slowly fished our way towards the mouth.
 Graham had taken two rods with him, his fly rod and a spinning rod.
 Which was rigged up with a lead weight and a fly, in the hope that he could catch a trout which his father could use.